rml-lee/Pizza-Order-Analysis/Findings-Analysis.md

 - This is due to people being off from work during the end of the week.
 Pizza also tends to be a popular choice for events, celebrations, gathering, festivities, or functions that occur during the weekends.

-- **Recommendations**: Adjust staff accordingly for late afternoons on Fridays and Saturdays to effectively manage anticipated traffic.
+- **Recommendation**: Adjust staff accordingly for late afternoons on Fridays and Saturdays to effectively manage anticipated traffic.

 ## 8. What is the revenue and percentage distribution for each pizza category?